colab-coop/bylaws/ARTICLE-2.markdown

 ### Section 2.1  Voluntary Withdrawal

-A Member may withdraw from the Cooperative by providing written notice of withdrawal to the CoLab Board which will result in automatic termination of the Member’s membership in CoLab.
-The Cooperative shall terminate the Member’s membership effective immediately upon receipt of the Member’s written notice of withdrawal.
+A member at any level shall have the right to resign from the Cooperative, effective immediately without any action on the part of the Cooperative.

+For Invested Members: If voluntarily withdrawing, the Invested Member's Initial Capital Contribution will be returned immediately or deferred to installments depending on the Board's determination concerning the Collective Account (see Article 7) and the Cooperative's strategic planning.
+The Board has 30 days to come to a decision whether to return the Initial Capital Contribution immediately or to defer to installments.
+If deferred installments is chosen, the terms shall be decided at the same time.
+The terms shall last no longer than 1 year after the member at any level has resigned.

 ### Section 2.2  Death

-A Membership shall immediately terminate upon the death of a Member.
+A Membership shall immediately terminate upon the death of a member at any level.

+Initial capital contribution will not be returned in case of death of an Invested Member.

 ### Section 2.3  Expulsion

+A Provisional or Working Member may be removed by a vote of the Board with consensus minus one for any reasonable cause.

-(a)	A Member may for any lawful reason be expelled from CoLab by unanimous consensus of the Member Body.
+An Invested Member may be removed by a vote of the Member Body with consensus minus one for any reasonable cause.

-(b)	Any appeal will be considered by the Member Body to decide that the proposed expulsion not take place.
-Unless the Member Body decides by consensus to stop the termination, the expulsion will be effective five days following the meeting to hear the appeal or fifteen days after the initial notice, whichever is later.

-(c)	The Member Body may direct a Member under expulsion order to refrain from conducting business as a Member until the termination action is resolved provided CoLab pays the Member her or his unpaid wages -- until resolution is reached.
-The Member Body may also direct the Member under expulsion order to stay off CoLab property except as necessary by law.
+Expulsion votes may be appealed with the support of two Invested Members to a vote of the Member Body.

+Initial capital contribution will not be returned in case of expulsion of an Invested Member.

 #### Section 2.4 Effect of Termination